saturneric/GpgFrontend/manual/faq.md

 ## How to obtain and use GpgFrontend？

-The various versions of GpgFrontend will be released in the GitHub repository, and you can find and download the latest version in Releases.
+The various versions of GpgFrontend will be released in the GitHub repository, and you can find and download the latest version [HERE](https://www.gpgfrontend.pub/#/downloads).
 After downloading, you can refer to the instructions in ReadME and you can start using it in just a few steps.

 ## I found some flaws in GpgFrontend, what should I do?